lushbng/PGVL/readme.md

 ## Quick start
-### For installation and environment setup, Please refer to mmpose (https://github.com/open-mmlab/mmpose) and CMAMP (https://github.com/xuzhang1199/CLAMP)
+### For installation and environment setup, Please refer to mmpose (https://github.com/open-mmlab/mmpose) and CLAMP (https://github.com/xuzhang1199/CLAMP)
 ### For the numbers and depth of parse graph, please modify gp, ew and gp_list in the corresponding configuration file
 ### Training and Testing
 e.g.,